mchalapuk/fake-promise/README.md

 ## Why would I want it?

-* FAKEpromise is a single-class library without any run-time dependencies,
+* FakePromise is a single-class library without any run-time dependencies,
 * It provides a **fully functional implementation of Promise with additional testing utilities**,
 * Fine grained control of resolution of each promise in a chain (`.then(...).then(...)`),
 * Thoroughly unit-tested and field-tested in several commercial projects,